Scodgey/codeclan_pda_DE13group3project/README.md

 The main cleaning step for this data set was carried out to create a datetime variable (to be used in the predictive modelling).
 Using the lubridate package, the week and quarter of year was obtained from the week_ending variable (the quarter needed to be changed from “Q[1, 2, 3, 4]” to “Spring”, “Summer”, “Autumn” or “Winter”).

 This was also carried out in the Delayed Discharge data set - row_bind was done on information with:

 Health Boards
-Speciality within hospitals
-And, as stated before, a datetime variable was created in the same way as the Admissions data set
+Speciality within hospitals and, as stated before, a datetime variable was created in the same way as the Admissions data set

 A Bed Occupancy data set was created based on the delayed discharge data set, but a variable was changed to become average_occupied_beds based on rounding the amount of occupied beds.